-The Inside North Fork Road is currently closed at Polebridge RS Main Gate and Fish Creek due to the weather.
 The section of the road between Lake McDonald Lodge and Foot of St. Mary Lake is closed due to the weather.
-Bikes and dogs are not permitted on the road.
-This also includes on the Quarter Circle Bridge Road and the Bike Path.
+Hiker/Biker access on the west side is to Moose Country, approximately 3.5 miles past the vehicle closure.
+Dogs are not permitted on the road past the vehicle closure.
+This also includes on the Camas Road, Quarter Circle Bridge Road and the Bike Path.

 Get all of the information about Glacier Park roads from here.